capriciash/epicodus-practice/epicompany.md

 Founded in the future, this hypothetical company will someday have lots of history.
 For now, we don't even exist.
 (But maybe in your git repository, we do.)

+## Located

-## Located in your hippocampus, you can call on our needs only through an advanced cocktail of brain chemicals.
+In your hippocampus, you can call on our needs only through an advanced cocktail of brain chemicals.

 ## Employees